microsoft/vscode-azurearmtools/README.md

 ![](./images/json-snippets.png)

-Notice that adding scaffolding for an ARM template changes the Visual Studio Code to *Azure Resource Manager Templates*.
+Notice that adding scaffolding for an ARM template changes the Visual Studio Code language mode to *Azure Resource Manager Templates*.

 ![](./images/arm-template-language.png)

 ### Add Azure resource to an ARM template

 Once you are working in an ARM template, placing your cursor in the resource and typing `arm` produces a list of 70+ snippets for Azure resources.
-Selecting a snippet adds a fully configured instance of the resource type to the ARM template.
+Selecting a snippet adds an instance of the resource type to the ARM template.

 ![](./images/arm-snippets.png)